teejee2008/timeshift/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **Note:** This application is provided "as-is" without support or warranty.
-Due to lack of time, I check this tracker once every few months.
-If you need help with an issue, consider posting the issue on Linux Mint forums where there are more people to help you out.
+If you need changes or additional features in the application, please download the source code, make the changes, test it properly, and then submit a pull request.
+The changes will be reviewed and merged in the next update.

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]